Up, up, and away: NZ drone makers target Hollywood

 FLEDGLING INDUSTRY

-Aerospace and defense consultants the Teal Group expects the global drone industry to be worth $91 billion by 2024 compared with $6.4 billion in 2014.
+Aerospace and defence consultants the Teal Group expects the global drone industry to be worth $91 billion by 2024 compared with $6.4 billion in 2014.

 Due to tight U.S. drone regulations, drone use in feature films until recently was limited to productions shot outside the United States, such as the rooftop chase scene in 2012's "007 Skyfall" filmed in Istanbul.